OUR HISTORY

 The club was founded in 2015 by Christer Farstad, who had his karate background from Tønsberg Karate Club in the 1980s.

-Christer collaborated with Andor Szell, a highly merited JKA (Japan Karate Association) athlete from Hungary, who became the main instructor in the club's first year.
+Christer collaborated with Andor Szell, a highly merited JKA (Japan Karate Association) athlete from Hungary, who became the main instructor in the club's first years.

 The club established a successful partnership with Ippon Judo Club in Bekkestua, and they welcomed participants to their first training session in Ippon's dojo at Nadderudhallen on August 20, 2015.